-The Allen Lane Foundation funds work which:
+The Allen Lane Foundation aims to fund work which:

-- will make a lasting difference to people’s lives rather than simply alleviating the symptoms or current problems
+- Will make a lasting difference to people’s lives rather than simply alleviating the symptoms or current problems;

-- is aimed at reducing isolation, stigma and discrimination, and
+- Is aimed at reducing isolation, stigma and discrimination; and

-- encourages or enables unpopular groups to share in the life of the whole community.
+- Encourages or enables unpopular groups to share in the life of the whole community.